Jagadesh-1811/jagat-acadamey---1/README.md

 3. **Add Environment Variables**
-   - Add all variables from `.env` file
+   - Add all variables from the `.env` file
    - Set `NODE_ENV=production`